 Motorola first released the Droid Zap app back in August, and while it consisted largely of blacks and reds, it still provided a relatively integrated experience.
 But already, things were changing, and they haven't slowed since - Android apps these days are filled with image-heavy cards and convenient sidebars.
 Now the latest version of Droid Zap has both of these elements.

 This app allows DROID users to share files with people within 300 feet of them.
+All they have to do is swipe up on the file, and people in the vicinity will get alerted to the content, which they can then receive by swiping down within the app.
 Read More

 This afternoon, Motorola's Punit Soni shared a post on Google+ to follow up on the company's earlier "more to share soon..." post.
 Soni's post pointed users toward Motorola Mobility's online upgrade checking interface, which tells users whether or not their Motorola device will be receiving any planned updates.

 The tool now confirms that Android 4.4 KitKat will be coming to the Moto X along with the DROID Mini, Ultra, and Maxx.

 Of course, the site mentions nothing about a timeline, but does have the option to sign up for email alerts for when the updates do become available.
 Read More

 The new Verizon DROID devices announced last week had been thoroughly leaked before the event, but one thing nobody expected was Motorola's new X8 mobile computing platform.
 The Google subsidiary was intentionally vague when discussing the chip, leaving us scratching our heads.
 Now Motorola has opened up about the hardware powering those DROIDs, and maybe the Moto X, which will be announced tomorrow.